NightHuntress141/NightHuntress141/README.md

 - 🦇 Hello!
 I’m Rebecka (or just Becky) and I'm a self-taught student;
 - 🦇 I'm majoring in Information Systems at USP (the best university of Latin America!);
-- 🦇 Already known: Python;
+- 🦇 Languages: C and Python;
-- 🦇 Learning: CSS + HTML, Javascript and C;
+- 🦇 Learning: Data Science and Machine Learning.

  ꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷꒷꒦꒷꒦꒷꒦꒷꒦꒷꒦꒷